Colombo2496/usyd-amme-thesis-template/README.md

 *   Title page with University crests.

 *   Print / On-line version: Different layout and hyper-referencing styles

+*   Option for a SIPS thesis which accomodates the additional requriements

 *   Pre-defined and custom fonts (Times / Fourier / Latin Modern) with math support